edredis/juxta-jekyll/_posts/2012-10-18-using-the-critical-apparatus-in-digital-scholarship.md

 permalink: "/using-the-critical"

 ---
-# Using the Critical Apparatus in Digital Scholarship

 [![](/wp-content/uploads/2008/09/ladyofshalott.jpg "Lady of Shalott page image")](/wp-content/uploads/2008/09/ladyofshalott.jpg) [![](/wp-content/uploads/2008/09/tennysonapparat.jpg "Critical Apparatus")](/wp-content/uploads/2008/09/tennysonapparat.jpg)

 As the Juxta R&D team has worked to take the desktop version of our collation software to the web, I’ve found myself thinking a great deal about the [critical apparatus](http://en.wikipedia.org/wiki/Critical_apparatus)and its role when working with digital (digitized?) texts.